Secretly easy & creamy risotto!

-A few reasons this Pesto Risotto Recipe is the best:
+Why this Pesto Risotto is the Best:

 • Rice.
-Make sure to get arborio rice—this is what you need to make an authentic risotto recipe.
+Make sure to get arborio rice- this is what you need to make an authentic risotto recipe.
 It will turn not turn out with another variety.

 • Broth.
-Regular sodium chicken broth was used but vegetable or reduced sodium can be subbed.
+Regular sodium chicken broth was used but a vegetable or a reduced sodium can be subbed.
 You may need to adjust the amount of salt added.
 Chicken stock can be subbed, as well, but it is a richer base.

 • Parmesan cheese.
 Grab a higher quality of Parmesan cheese for the best results.
 Leave it out or grab a dairy-free variety for a vegan pesto risotto.